-Do you ever get that special feeling inside you when you do something nice for others?
+Do you ever get that special feeling inside you when you bring joy to others?
 It’s like your day is a little brighter, your shoulders are a tad lighter, and you seem to not mind that you’ve exerted time, effort, and even money just to make someone else happy.

-It’s because bringing happiness to others can have positive effects on the giver.
+It’s because bringing happiness to others can positively impact the giver.
 In fact, it’s scientifically proven that we feel much better when we give happiness than when we simply take it for ourselves!
 But how do we do it the right way?

 In this article, I’ll tell you how to bring happiness to the ones you care about in such a way that you will feel good about it, too.
 Ready to spread the good vibes with me?
 Let’s go!